alyons/ffrpg3.5/README.md

     - Lower 3 rests consume hit die
     - Higher 3 rests restore hit die
     - Only spend X hit die based on amount of rest
+  - Make the Battle Grid not an optional rule (i.e. work all parts of it into the book)
 - [ ] Monster Builder
 - [ ] Character Builder
 - [ ] Monster Compendium